 Find a club by viewing the club map and listings.
 We are looking forward to getting you all of the information you need to connect with a 4-H club that’s right for you.
 We recommend checking out multiple clubs in your area to see which club fits your family the best.

 Contact the club.
 Contact the club you are interested in and let them know you would like to join.
 You will need to pay your program fee to the club leader and fill out any paperwork they may have for their club.

 After you have contacted a club, you must also enroll in 4Honline.

-Individuals wishing to become certified Arizona 4-H Volunteers must complete the following before beginning to work with 4-H members.
+Individuals wishing to become certified Arizona 4-H Volunteers must complete a screening process before working with 4-H members.
+To begin the process:

-Submit Volunteer Application to Maricopa County Extension Office
+Complete and submit a Potential 4-H Volunteer Information Form to the Maricopa County Extension Office

 Starting a new 4-H Club?
-Once you have at least one certified volunteer, your club may start meeting as a 4-H club.
-The requirement for 4-H clubs is at least 5 members from 3 families.
-Please go to the Starting a New 4-H Club page, once you have at least one Certified 4-H Volunteer, to find out how to start your 4-H Club!
+Once you have at least one certified volunteer, you may start recruiting 4-H members.
+The requirement for 4-H clubs is to maintain at least 5 members from 3 different families.
+Once you have at least one Certified 4-H Volunteer, please go to the Starting a New 4-H Club page to find information on how to start your 4-H Club!